Gchouchou/ob-q/README.md

 ## Backtrace collection

-Use the header arg `:trap yes` to enable catching errors and printing the backtrace.
+Use the header arg `:trap` to enable catching errors and printing the backtrace.
 This will prevent the session from entering debugger and org babel will receive the backtrace string.

 This header only applies when the body is wrapped in a lambda with `:results value`.